What is a Theft of Cash benefit in Travel Insurance?

 - If the cash, bank notes, currency notes, postal orders or money orders were not on your person at the time they were stolen

 Do I need to file a report to the police?

 Yes, absolutely.
-You will need a police report within 24 hours of the incident to validate your claim if you are a victim of theft of cash.
+You should make a report to the police as soon as it is practicable to do so, but preferably within 24 hours of the incident to validate your claim if you are a victim of theft of cash.

 Important information to note: